MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 A few principles to get you started:

-* Offer unique and distinct value within your extensions for Microsoft Edge.
-Provide a compelling reason to download your extensions (Microsoft Edge Add-ons) from the Microsoft Edge Add-ons store.
+* Offer unique and distinct value within your extension for Microsoft Edge.
+Provide a compelling reason to download your extension from the Microsoft Edge Add-ons store.

 * Do not mislead users about what your extension does, who is offering it, and so on.